 The Disher spontaneously shares or “dishes” to foster intimacy.
 “Let me tell you what happened….
 Did I tell you about….
 Can you believe…?”
 This type of intimacy building is more open and free flowing.

 Dishers must be careful about the timing and the amount of sharing.
 It is difficult to drink water from a fire hydrant.
 Without giving up your spontaneity, still consider what needs to be shared at this particular time.
 Midnight might not be the best time to share about your office politics.

 Intimacy is hindered when we assume others operate the same way we do.
 In order to gain the intimacy we desire, sometimes we have to do the opposite of our natural preferences.

 Diggers might need to learn how to dish and dishers might need to learn how to dig.

 If you are a digger, instead of waiting on your spouse to always ask you questions, be willing to spontaneously offer the things on your heart.
-They are waiting and longing to hear from you.
+Your spouse is waiting and longing to hear from you.

 If you are a disher, be willing to pause and ask your spouse questions about what is on their heart.
-They too are waiting and longing to be asked.
+Your spouse is waiting and longing to be asked.

 Building intimacy takes time and effort.
-The process goes a lot smoother when we know if we are a digger or a disher and are willing to honor these differences in each other.
+The process goes a lot smoother when we know if we are a digger or a disher and are willing to honour these differences in each other.